jzfai/package-develop-template/packages/js-error-collection/README.md

 runtimeError:Whether to collect runtime errors and resource loading errors，defalut：true
 rejectError: Whether to collect reject errors，  defalut：true consoleError:Whether to collect errors printed by console.error， defalut：false
+unhandledCodeArr: Do not capture status codes， defalut [403,401]
+unhandledStringArr: Do not capture string， defalut ["cancel"]
 ```

 ## discussion and exchange